Halle Berry Styles Military Romper With Peek-A-Boo Lace Bra & Snakeskin Sandals at Comic-Con

 The Oscar winner was clad in a boxy, military-inspired romper teamed with black sandals while promoting her new film alongside Channing Tatum, Colin Firth, Jeff Bridges, Taron Egerton and more castmates at the “Kingsman: The Golden Circle” panel.

-Berry incorporated some boyish elements into her look with an unfitted olive green Hudson Jeans patchwork romper ($295) that included distressed details for a vintage look and a loose silhouette that didn’t emphasize her famous figure.
+Berry incorporated some boyish elements into her look with the details in her Hudson Jeans romper ($295), which featured distressed fabric for a vintage look and a loose silhouette that didn’t emphasize her famous figure.

 For a sexy splash, she teamed the one-piece with a peek-a-boo black lace bra that was left exposed.